bikeonastick/hello_maker/README.md

 step 1 and checking out step1 will have you ready to start step 2.
 ***end not implemented yet***

+_As of right now, when you check this out, there is only one branch, master, and it has no tags.
+Rolling back commits will not necessarily walk you through the tutorial and the README.md changes with each commit._

 # The Tutorial

 Each general step will have its own heading.